For Prospective and/or New Students:

 Students are required to complete four (4) core courses and two (2) electives through a distance/online learning platform.
 Please refer to McMaster Continuing Education’s list of courses found here.

 The program examines surety bonds and the suretyship process in some detail and was designed as a learning vehicle for students who plan on embarking on a career in the surety industry.

 While it’s not intended for individuals in other disciplines or industries, students from outside the surety world are free to take these courses if they wish.
-For those who seek a more basic knowledge of the fundamentals, we refer you to the Surety Association of Canada Online Learning Centre.

 I am a new student interested in taking the A.C.S.B.
 Designation Program, how do I register?

 First, students should download and complete the A.C.S.B.
 Application Form and mail their completed form to SAC’s head office along with a one‐time, non‐refundable program application fee.
 The form and details on the application fee can be found here.

 An application form and payment can be mailed to: Surety Association of Canada, 6299 Airport Road, Suite 709, Mississauga, ON L4V 1N3.

 Once received, students will then receive a confirmation email, at which time they will be required to register through the McMaster Continuing Education website for an upcoming course.